sartography/spiffworkflow_website/README.md

 # SpiffWorkflow landing page and blog

-To get started install Hugo.
+To get started, install Hugo.
 From there you can just run ```hugo serve``` and you should get the site as designed.

 # Theme
 We used the Fresh Theme